Houston Texans: First-round draft picks by year

+The Texans have had the top-overall pick in the NFL Draft three times.

 Awards and honors

 Ring of Honor

 On November 19, 2017, Andre Johnson was the first-ever inductee into the Texans Ring of Honor.
 On October 6, 2019, Bob McNair was posthumously the second inductee into the Texans Ring of Honor.
+On October 1, 2023, J. J. Watt was the third inductee into the Texans Ring of Honor.
+On November 2, 2025, Janice McNair was the fourth inductee into the Texans Ring of Honor.

 Pro Football Hall of Fame

-Only one member of the Pro Football Hall of Fame has spent any portion of their career with Texans.
-This is due in part to the requirements to be inducted and the Texans only having been established in 2002.
+Only two members of the Pro Football Hall of Fame have spent any portion of their career with Texans, due in part to the requirements to be inducted and the Texans only having been established in 2002.
+In 2024, Andre Johnson became the first player to be inducted into the Hall of Fame primarily for his time with the Texans.